 Within the text, use parenthetical references following APA style.
 All references in the bibliography should be cited in text.
 All references in the text should be cited in the bibliography.

 Do not include the author’s name or other identifying information in the header, footer or the text of the document.
 The author should send her/his contact information, including mailing address, phone and fax numbers, and email address on a separate page.

 Contributing authors’ information – mailing address, phone and fax numbers, and email address – should be included with the primary author’s information.

 All documents should be submitted in Word format.

-Please note that manuscripts should not exceed 11,000 words, including references.
+Please note that manuscripts should not exceed 11,000 words, including references, abstract, and tables/figures.

 Please contact the editor directly at email@example.com with additional questions.

 Authors of manuscripts accepted for publication will be sent a separate set of guidelines for submission to the publisher.

 For Empirical Peer Review Guidelines, click here.